pgroonga/pgroonga.github.io/how-to/spring-hibernate.md

 ```

 ## Register Functions with Hibernate

 Below is a simple use case is for selected operations of pgroonga, and did not to leverage lower level commands.
 As such, I only needed to create a simple registration of the operations to Hibernate as custom functions.
-Hibernate document on FunctionContributor: https://docs.jboss.org/hibernate/orm/current/javadocs/org/hibernate/boot/model/FunctionContributor.html
+[Hibernate document on FunctionContributor](https://docs.jboss.org/hibernate/orm/current/javadocs/org/hibernate/boot/model/FunctionContributor.html)

 The FunctionContributor is effectively a contract to register new functions which when encountered in HQL will be translated.
 There is a prebuilt tool for Pattern based substitution.
 The PatternFunction provides simple string replacement for the named function.
 The params passed into the function are sequentially numbered and prefixed by a question mark '*?*'.